Hernia Mesh Lawsuit Updates

 I want to thank my attorney, Jesse Poag, and paralegal, Christina Von Zirkelbach.
 They were awesome at answering any questions I had while assisting me in getting qualified for disability benefits.
 Thank you, Jesse and Christina- you’re awesome! - Susan G.

-Contact a Lawyer at Gerling Law Today to get Help with your Hernia Mesh Case
+Contact a Hernia Mesh Lawyer at Gerling Law Today

 The number of lawsuits concerning hernia mesh products continues to grow.
 If you or a loved one was implanted with hernia mesh and experienced serious complications, you may be eligible to file a hernia mesh lawsuit.
 Gerling Law is now investigating these cases and invites you to call today.
 When you call, we will ask you to provide the following information: